Events in Malaga in September 2024

 Can’t come to Malaga in September and missing the food?

 Why not create great Malaga food in your own kitchen?
 Our foodie ebook, Malaga Fine Wining & Dining, includes 11 exclusive recipes served in Malaga’s best restaurants, 2 with Michelin stars.
 Easy to create and make plus a chef’s top tip for each one and a Malaga wine pairing suggestion.
 Our cookbook has received the thumbs-up from some real foodies too – see their reviews here.

 Art exhibitions in Malaga in September

 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
-Free Sundays from 5pm.
+Free on Sundays after 5pm.

 Carmen Thyssen Museum

 The museum continues to showcase Spanish art from the 18th and 19th centuries seen in the permanent collection.

 The museum also has the following temporary exhibitions:

 Buenos Aires Fever – over 100 photos by Hoarcio Coppola and photomontages by his wife, Grete Stern, from the 1930s.
 Until 10 September.

 Memory of the Streets – photographers of Barcelona in the 1930s and 1940s by three photographers, Margaret Michaelis, Kati Horna and Montserrat Vidal-Barraquer.
 The pictures show the city at three key stages of its history (Regeneration, Civil War and the early years of the Franco dictatorship.
 Until 24 September.